DeckCheatz/wemod-launcher/readme.md

 	1. In the `Compatibility` tab, change the Proton version to the one picked in Step 2, or otherwise to the latest numbered Proton (e.g. Proton-9.0).
 	2. Under `Launch Options`, input `{path/to/wemod-launcher}/wemod %command%`.
 6. Start the game.
-7. Select "no" to the copy prefix question if it appears and says `might work`.
+7. Select "no" to the "copy prefix question" if it appears and says `might work`.
-   If it mentions `likely works` go to 9 (accept all).
+   If it mentions `likely works` (or better) go to step 9 (accept all).
 8. Select download.
 9. Select Yes/Ok until no more windows appear.
     All rundll32.exe errors can safely be ignored (by clicking `no`).